Leontc-liujiahui/Leontc-liujiahui.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi 😊！
+Hi there!
+I'm Jiahui Liu 👋

-My name is Jiahui Liu, and I am a third-year student at the School of Computer Science, Central South University.I enjoy playing board games, watching movies, anime, and etc.
+I am a junior student at the School of Computer Science, Central South University (CSU).
+Driven by a passion for Artificial Intelligence, I am currently dedicated to pushing the boundaries of how machines perceive and reason about the world.

-Previously, under the guidance of [Yishuo Cai](https://walkeralan123.github.io/), I explored **MLLM Reasoning**, especially **"Think with images."** In the future, I hope to explore more areas, such as **unified multimodal generation and understanding, VLA, and world models.** I hope to communicate with more people and do more interesting work.😄
+🔍 Research Interests:
+Previously, under the mentorship of [Yishuo Cai](https://walkeralan123.github.io/), I focused on MLLM Reasoning, with a specific emphasis on "Thinking with Images"—exploring how multimodal models can move beyond simple recognition to deep visual cognition.
+🚀 Future Horizons:
+My long-term goal is to contribute to the path toward AGI.
+I am particularly excited about:
+Unified Multimodal Generation & Understanding Vision-Language-Action (VLA) Models
+World Models for embodied intelligence.
+🎮 Beyond Coding:
+When I'm not training models, you can find me strategizing in board games, immersed in movies and anime, or exploring creative stories in various media.
+📫 Let's Connect!
+I’m always open to collaborating on innovative projects or just having a chat about the future of AI.
+Feel free to reach out!

 <!-- # 🔥 News -->